-eth_getUncleCountByBlockNumber - Binance Smart Chain
+eth_getUncleCountByBlockNumber - BNB Smart Chain

 Supported Networks

-The eth_getUncleCountByBlockNumber REST API method supports the following network types
+JSON-RPC API method supports the following network types:

 Mainnet